absolutelycold/Axgle/README.md

 ✔ Jump to Official website to watch full videos

+✔ Collect favorite videos in the local database

 Not Finished Yet:

-✖ Collect favorite videos in the local database (ASAP)

 ✖ <del>Watch/Download videos (If someone provide me java library for capturing the m3u8 video from video page)</del> **I know this option may break the rules of the Avgle, so if someone provide me such a library, I will not publish it.
 However, I will do it in another branch.**